crate/crate/devs/docs/write_docs.rst

     it might be coming from outdated builds in your working tree.
 Resolving the situation mostly works by running ``./mvnw clean``.

+To test examples from a documentation file extend the function ``load_tests`` from ``blackbox/test_docs.py`` by adding the file in the same way as other files are already included.
+Note that the function sets up an environment with predefined tables in which the examples run.
+Therefore, you can either use these tables in the examples or create your own (for instance, in a hidden block).

 Reset the docs build
 ====================